EugenMayer/officeconverter/README.md

     # or dev mode with swagger and a debugger on 5001
     docker run --memory 512m --name converter-dev --rm -p 5001:5001 -p 8080:8080 eugenmayer/kontextwork-converter:development

-You can no connect to the 5001 remote debugger port, just use the existing IntelliJ Task if you like
+You can no connect to the 5001 remote debugger port, just use the existing IntelliJ task if you like

 ## Tests

-You can run the tests locally ( you will need libreoffice installed)
+You can run the tests locally (you will need libreoffice installed)
 ```bash
 ./gradlew itTest
 ```